rnm2453/python-slackclient/README.md

  =======

  <code>
+  """
-  #NOTE: this code only recives the data, it dosen't do with it anything afterwards
+  NOTE: this code only recives the data, it dosen't do with it anything afterwards
   #The you can use with the RTM can be seen in the link bellow
+  """
   @slack.RTMClient.run_on(event="message")
   def message(**payload):
     # Get data from message Payload